SciPhi-AI/R2R/README.md

 <details>
    <summary> <b>R2R in Client-Server Mode</b></summary>
-   The R2R framework extends to support interactions with a client-server architecture.
+   The R2R answer engine supports interactions with a native client-server architecture.
 The R2R server can be stood up to handle requests, while the client can communicate with the server to perform various operations.

    ### Launch the Server